hack4ac/plos-author-contributions/README.md

 * Analyse Flesch readability score of abstracts and correlate with number of people who `wrote the paper` and geolocation.
 * Visualize authorship patterns.
 * Correlate authorship patterns with subject areas and/or geolocation information.

+### Write a report

+We want to summarize our findings in a report, and we can use the R markdown file we generated earlier for that.
+The report is one of the main intended outcomes of this project.